 I recently sold a home in the Northwest part of Las Vegas for a former real estate investor.
-He purchased the home years ago with the intentions of living in the home but as always, plans change.
-He ended up meeting someone, they got married and then they bought a house.
+He purchased the home years ago with the intentions of living in the home but plans changed.
+He ended up meeting someone, they got married and they bought a house.
 So instead of selling his Las Vegas home, he decided to become a landlord.
-Unfortunately, he hired the wrong Las Vegas Property Management Company and decided he doesn’t want to be a landlord anymore after years of issues.
+Unfortunately, he did not choose a reputable Las Vegas Property Management Company and decided he doesn’t want to be a landlord anymore after years of issues.

 I won’t name the property management company but they managed the property for several years and after hearing about the issues he had with them and seeing the current condition of the property, it was obvious the property was mismanaged during the entire time he had it rented out with this particular property management company.
 Before I could even list the home on the market for sale, my client had to replace the entire carpet upstairs as it was saturated in pet urine which was beyond obvious by the stench in the house.
 He also had to remove drywall in the downstairs hall closet as it was stained with pet urine and had a tremendous stench of urine.
 This should have been handled by the property management company once the tenant vacated the property but they never documented the obvious pet urine stains and smell in the hall closet or the stench in the house which would have been a major indicator there was pet damage.
 Another indicator that the tenant had pets was the pet feces in the backyard and based on the amount of feces in the backyard, it had to have been there for months.
 Here’s the kicker, the tenant was not authorized to have a pet and the property management company returned majority of the tenant’s deposit back to the tenant!
 My client was now paying for all the damage and clean-up out of his pocket and the property management company refused to compensate him for their mismanagement!